lhajouji/website/content/en/blog/_posts/seven-kubernetes-pitfalls-and-how-to-avoid.md

 **The Pitfall**: Not specifying CPU and memory requirements in your resource manifests.
 By default, Kubernetes can’t guess what your containers need, so in the worst-case scenario, you might either get starved of resources or accidentally hog them without realizing it.

+**Context**:
+In Kubernetes, resource requests and limits are critical for efficient cluster management.
+Resource requests ensure that the scheduler reserves the appropriate amount of CPU and memory for each pod, guaranteeing that it has the necessary resources to operate.
+Resource limits cap the amount of CPU and memory a pod can use, preventing any single pod from consuming excessive resources and potentially starving other pods.

+When resource requests and limits are not set:

+ 1. Resource Starvation: Pods may get insufficient resources, leading to degraded performance or failures.
+This is because Kubernetes schedules pods based on these requests.
+Without them, the scheduler might place too many pods on a single node, leading to resource contention and performance bottlenecks.

+ 2. Resource Hoarding: Conversely, without limits, a pod might consume more than its fair share of resources, impacting the performance and stability of other pods on the same node.
+This can lead to issues such as other pods getting evicted or killed by the Out-Of-Memory (OOM) killer due to lack of available memory.

 **How to Avoid It**:
 - Start with modest `requests` (e.g., `100m` CPU, `128Mi` memory) and see how your app behaves.
 - Monitor real-world usage and refine your values; the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) can help automate scaling based on metrics.